weewx/weewx/docs_src/upgrade.md

 that use the DEB or RPM packages).
 Installations that use a `setup.py` install are not affected.

-For these package installers, `weewxd` will run as the user `weewx`.
+For new installations, `weewxd` will run as the user `weewx`.
 The configuration files, skins, databases, and reports are owned by the `weewx` group.
 This makes it easier to manage a WeeWX installation.
 Put yourself into the `weewx` group, then you will not have to `sudo` to make changes to skins or configurations.
 You *will* have to `sudo` to start/stop `weewxd`.

+For upgrades, the installer will check the ownership of `/var/lib/weewx`, and it will run `weewxd` as that user and group.

 ### udev rules installed for core hardware

-Version 5 includes `udev` rules for hardware that is supported by WeeWX.
-This makes any hardware that uses USB or serial ports accessible to anyone in the `weewx` group.
+Version 5 includes a small change to the `udev` rules for hardware that is supported by WeeWX.
+The rules include permissions that make any hardware that uses USB or serial ports accessible to non-root users.

+If you install WeeWX using `apt`, `yum`, or `zypper`, the udev rules are installed as part of the installation process.
+In this case, the rules make the devices accessible to anyone in the `weewx` group.
 So if you put yourself in the `weewx` group, you will not have to `sudo` to communicate with a supported USB or serial device.

-If you install WeeWX using `apt`, `yum`, or `zypper`, these rules are applied as part of the upgrade process.

-If you use a pip install, the rules are applied by the same script that installs the files necessary to run as a daemon.
+If you install using `pip`, the rules are installed by the same script that installs the files necessary to run as a daemon.

-### `WEEWX_ROOT` is now relative to the configuration file

-In previous versions, `WEEWX_ROOT` was an absolute path that specified the location of the root of the WeeWX directory tree.
-That requirement has been relaxed and it can now be a _relative_ path, relative to the directory of the configuration file.
-If it is not specified at all (the default for new installs), it defaults to the directory of the configuration file.

-This has the advantage that it allows the entire station data area to be rooted anywhere in the file tree &mdash; one need only specify the location of the configuration file using `--config`.

-Old configuration files with an absolute path will continue to function as before.
-However, if you wish, you can explicitly upgrade the configuration file by using the utility [`weectl station upgrade`](utilities/weectl-station.md#upgrade-an-existing-station), in which case `WEEWX_ROOT=/` will be changed to `WEEWX_ROOT=/etc/weewx`.

-    sudo weectl station upgrade --what config

-### `SQLITE_ROOT` is now relative to `WEEWX_ROOT`

-Previously, `SQLITE_ROOT` was expected to be an absolute path, but now relative paths are accepted.
-A relative path is considered relative to `WEEWX_ROOT`.
-Because this is _less restrictive_, it is not expected to affect any users.

 ### Class `weewx.units.UnknownType` has been renamed